iansebas/CarND-Traffic-Sign-Classifier-Project/README.md

 I achived an accuracy of 80%.
 This result is noticeably lower than the result on test set (92.2%).
 However, it is important to notice that the new images dataset is only 5 images, and thus accuracy fluctation cannot be considered wholy representative.

 ### Model Certainty
 In all the 5 images, including the misclassified sample, the network shows high certainty on its "decision".
 The probabilities are virtually 100% in all cases.
 This could indicate that the network is overfitting as it failed to attain 100% accuracy.
+The certainties of the misclassified image are shown below:

 ![alt text](./img/certain.png "Model Certainty")